WHEN, WHERE AND HOW MUCH?

 Can I raise money for charity?

 Your entry fee will go directly to The Mark Pollock Trust.
-You can also choose to fundraise for The Mark Pollock Trust, and help us with our mission of curing paralysis in our lifetime, or you can fundraise for any charity of your choice.
+You can also choose to fundraise for The Mark Pollock Trust, or for any charity of your choice.

 Do I have to raise money for charity?